 We are a member of the Partnership for Quality Medical Donations (PQMD), an alliance of NGOs and medical product manufacturers dedicated to raising the standards of medical donations in order to meet the needs of underserved populations and disaster victims around the world.
 Members of PQMD are committed to bringing measurable health impact by setting quality standards, disseminating knowledge and influencing policy.

 Programs and initiatives

 Annual allotment program

-Each year, the participating NGOs can order fully dated medicines of their choice from the company’s current product line, up to an annually authorized amount.
-Through this approach, the partners can receive a sustained and predictable supply of needed medicines, crucial to the effective planning of ongoing humanitarian programs.
-The most commonly requested medicines help treat diabetes, high blood pressure, breathing problems and fungal or bacterial infections in developing countries where people don’t otherwise have access to these medications.
+Each year, participating NGOs can order fully dated medicines of their choice from the company’s current product line, up to an annually authorized amount.
+Through this approach, the partners can receive a sustained and predictable supply of needed medicines, crucial to the effective planning of their ongoing humanitarian programs.
+The most commonly requested medicines help treat cancer and chemotherapy side effects, diabetes, high blood pressure, respiratory problems, and fungal or bacterial infections in developing countries where people do not otherwise have access to these medications.

 Ongoing donations of pharmaceuticals and vaccines

 Donations of our pharmaceuticals and vaccines are also made throughout the year in response to requests from our partners to address some additional needs of specific programs around the world.
 We also offer products to our partners proactively, based on available supply, for use in their ongoing humanitarian programs.

 Through the MMOP we donate pharmaceuticals and vaccines in response to, or in preparation for, major disasters and emergency recovery efforts.
 We respond to those requests based on the relief agency’s firsthand assessment of need.
 We also may provide financial support for our NGO partners’ disaster-relief efforts when appropriate.